brooklabteam/www/team.md

 <img src="/assets/sami_kreling.jpg" alt="bat" style="height: 200px; padding-right: 10px;" align="left">
 **Samantha Kreling** was a **Field Project Manager** for Ekipa Fanihy in fall 2019.
 Sami worked closely with Anecia Gentles and Katie Fitzgerald to organize monthly field collections on our project.
-Sami graduated with a B.S. in Environmental Science, Policy, and Management from UC Berkeley in 2019, where she studied black-tailed deer response to fire disturbance in northern California, among other topics.
-Sami plans to apply to graduate programs focused on ecology at the urban-wildland interface in the future.
+Sami graduated with a B.S. in Environmental Science, Policy, and Management from UC Berkeley in 2019, where she studied black-tailed deer response to fire disturbance in northern California.
+She is now a Master's student in the Prugh Lab at the University of Washington, using noninvasive genetics to study urban coyote diets.
 <br>
 <br>